ortizfram/MySQL-cheatsheet-projects/README.md

 ---------------------------------------
 # # ..
 FROM, WHERE
 table  (clause words)
+- FROM
 ```
 FROM customers
 ```
+- WHERE
+ℹ️ (date values are always represented between  ' ' )
 ```
 WHERE customer_id = 1
+WHERE points > 300
+WHERE state = 'VA'
 ```
 --------------------------------------
 # # ..ORDER BY